CSS takes a source document organized as a tree of elements… and text nodes… and renders it onto a canvas such as your screen.

 The document canvas is the infinite surface over which the document is rendered.

-to start fromdisplay
+width/height to start from

-property
+display property

 Box Generation Values